-- 9. An applicant for Site Plan approval has provided evidence of his financial capability to complete the development as planned.
+- An applicant for Site Plan approval has provided evidence of his financial capability to complete the development as planned.
 This could include a letter of support from an accredited financial institution or some other means of documenting financial solvency. - 10.
 The proposed development will not create safety hazards and will provide

-- adequate access for emergency vehicles to the site, and to all buildings on the site. - The proposed development will not adversely affect the use and enjoyment of abutting property as a result of noise, vibrations, fumes, odor, dust, glare, or other cause.
+- adequate access for emergency vehicles to the site, and to all buildings on the site. - 11.
+The proposed development will not adversely affect the use and enjoyment of abutting property as a result of noise, vibrations, fumes, odor, dust, glare, or other cause.

-SECTION XI - PERMITS
+SECTION XI- PERMITS

 - A. Permits required: After the effective date of this ordinance, no person shall engage in any use or construct, alter, or substantially enlarge any structure to which this Ordinance applies without first obtaining a permit.
-Following the issuance of a permit, if no substantial start is made in construction (completion of the exterior shell) or in the use of the property within one year of the date of permit, the permit shall lapse and become void.
-The Planning Board may grant up to two (2), six (6) month extensions to the periods if the approved plan conforms to the ordinance in effect at the time the extension is requested and all federal, state and local approvals and permits are current.
-The permitee's request for an extension must be received at least 30 days prior to the expiration of the permit and include explanations for the request. - B. Permits expire for uses or structures that are discontinued for more than 90 days, unless the permittee can demonstrate that the discontinuance was for factors beyond his/her control. - C. Permits expire for seasonal uses or structures that are discontinued for more than 1 (one) year, unless the permittee can demonstrate that the discontinuance was for factors beyond his/her control. - D. A permit is valid only for the named applicant and is transferable only as originally approved, with the notification of the new owner to the CEO and approval of the Planning Board.
+Following the issuance of a permit, if no substantial start is made in construction (complete of the exterior shell) or in the use of the property within 2 years of the date of permit, the permit shall lapse and become void. - B. Permits expire for use on structures that are discontinued for more than 90 days, unless the permittee can demonstrate that the discontinuance was for factors beyond his/her control. - C. Permits expire for seasonal uses or structures that are discontinued for more than 1(one) year, unless the permittee can demonstrate that the discontinuance was for factors beyond his/her control. - D. A permit is valid only for the named applicant and is transferable only as originally approved, with the notification of the new owner to the CEO and approval of the Planning Board.

-SECTION XII - GENERAL PROVISIONS
+SECTION XII- GENERAL PROVISIONS

-- A. The Planning Board may modify or waive any of the above application requirements or Performance Standards when the Planning Board determines that, because of the special circumstances of the site or the nature of the project, such application requirements or standards would not be applicable or would be an unnecessary burden upon the applicant, and when such waivers would not adversely affect the abutting land owners and the general health, safety, welfare, and environment of the Town. - B. The Planning Board may require proof of ownership of the site or written authority from the owner verifying the applicant's right, title, and interest to develop the site.
+- A. The Planning Board may modify or waive any of the above application requirements or Performance Standards when the Planning Board determines that, because of the special circumstances of the site or the nature of the project, such application requirements or standards would not be applicable or would be an unnecessary burden upon the applicant, and when such waivers would not adversely affect the abutting land owners and the general health, safety, welfare, and environment of the town. - B. The planning board may require proof of ownership of the site or written authority from the owner verifying the applicant's right, title, and interest to develop the site.